 Remember that guinea pig's love companionship and should always be housed in a pair (if male and female are together then the male should be neutered as they breed very quickly).

 Guinea pigs are sociable creatures, though some breeds can initially seem very shy, they do like having regular interaction with their humans.
 Playtime and grooming are a great way to bond but also provide essential stimulation

 A well-kept coat will help keep your pet’s fur free from debris, tangling and excessive staining from droppings and urine.
-Grooming time is a great way to perform your routine health checks whilst enjoying some quality time with your guinea pig.
-Learn how to groom your guinea pig here
+Grooming time is a great way to perform your routine health checks while enjoying some quality time with your guinea pig.
+Learn how to groom your guinea pig here.

 Weighing Your Guinea Pig

 It is a good idea to weigh your guinea pig weekly and record their weight so you can monitor weight gain or loss.
 Significant weight loss or gain can mean they are sick and need to be checked over by a vet.

 If your guinea pig is overweight you may need to adapt their diet or give them more exercise.
 Find out more about weighing your guinea pig and tips on weight here.

 If you handle your guinea pigs on a regular basis, you will get to know what is normal behavior.
 This means that if they do become ill you are more likely to notice that something is wrong and hopefully get them to the vet before it gets too serious.